azat-co/fullstack-javascript/chapter5/chapter5.md

       </head>

-Populate the `<body>` element with Twitter Bootstrap scaffolding (more about it in the “Basics” chapter):
+Populate the `<body>` element with Twitter Bootstrap scaffolding (more about it in the "Basics" chapter):

       <body>
       <div class="container-fluid">